Competing edge and bulk localisation in non-reciprocal disordered systems: Competing mechanisms of localisation

 Finally, in this subsection, we aim to highlight one particular consequence of the competition between bulk and edge localisations.
 Namely, how the disorder acts as an \emph{insulation} against the non-Hermitian skin effect, preventing edge localisation for small $\gamma$.
 In contrast, for finite periodic systems consisting of repeated identical unit cells, any small $\gamma>0$ leads to complete localisation of all eigenmodes at the edge.

-To illuminate this phenomenon, we consider nonreciprocal block disordered systems consisting of monomers and dimers as in \cref{ex:standard_blocks} with a uniform imaginary gauge potential $\gamma$.
-This has the advantage that, following \cref{eq:gammaestimate}, the nonreciprocal decay $\frac{1}{2N}\sum_{i=1}^N\gamma_i\ell_i$ is simply approximated by $\frac{2}{3}\gamma$.
+To illuminate this phenomenon, we consider non-reciprocal block disordered systems consisting of monomers and dimers as in \cref{ex:standard_blocks} with a uniform imaginary gauge potential $\gamma$.
+This has the advantage that, following \cref{eq:gammaestimate}, the non-reciprocal decay $\frac{1}{2N}\sum_{i=1}^N\gamma_i\ell_i$ is simply approximated by $\frac{2}{3}\gamma$.

 As discussed in \cref{fig:spectralregions}, these blocks lead to systems exhibiting both shared pass bands and hybridisation regions.
 In \cref{fig:disordered-winding,fig:eve_competition}, we observe bulk localisation in the hybridisation region for $\gamma=1$, but none in the shared pass band.
-This is because the existence of an exponentially growing solution in a peridodic arrangement of monomers, which hinders the formation of skin effect like modes.
+This is because in the shared pass band, the bulk localisation due to disorder is much weaker than the edge localisation induced by $\gamma=1$.

 However, for very small $\gamma$, such a bulk localising effect can even be observed in the shared pass band.
 In \cref{fig:eigenvector-envelope}, we plot the \emph{eigenvector envelope} over the lower shared pass band\footnote{For small $\gamma>0$, this shared pass band is approximately $[0,1]$.
 However, since there is a bandgap between this lower band and the upper hybridisation region, it is simpler to just identify the eigenvalues in the lower band by the condition $\lambda_i\leq \frac{3}{2}$.} (\emph{i.e.}, the mapping $j\mapsto \max_{\lambda_i\leq\frac{3}{2}} \abs{\bm u_i^{(j)}}$) for periodic as well as block disordered systems.